bafyle/Sudoku-game-using-Pygame/README.md

 You can find the code in puzzleSolver.py file

 ## Puzzles:
-The dataset is a .csv file.
-I used pandas library to get the puzzles and sqlite3 connector to store the puzzles into the database
+All puzzles are stored in a .csv file. pandas library were used to get the top 100 puzzle and sqlite3 connector to insert these puzzles to the dataset.

 You can run the code for yourself by:
 - installing pandas: